TAP-GGC/Code-Nator/README.md

 Example:

-1. <b>TAP Expo</b>, April 1, 2021, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+1. <b>TAP Expo</b>, February 25, 2025, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
-2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.
+2. <b>Class Workshops</b>, March 28 - April 4, 2025, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>GGC Super Saturday Series (S3)</b>, April 26, 2025, Georgia Gwinnett College: hands-on workshops for middle school students to learn more about technology and science.

 ## :mag_right: Similar Projects

 If you're interested in more workshops that utilize mBots, check out [The Beep Bops](https://github.com/TAP-GGC/TheBeepBops)!

 ## :computer: Technology
-<i> Replace Scratch with whatever technology you're using and make sure to have a logo of that technology uploaded to the technology folder within the media folder. </i>
+<i> </i>
 <!-- be sure to use the alt text feature in case anybody viewing your repo is using  screen reader! you want your workshop to be as accessible as possible -->
 <p align="center">
   <img alt="mBot Mega " src = "media/technology/mbot-mega.png" width="200" height="200"/>